ejstover/GreatMigration/README.md

 1. Navigate to `http://localhost:8000` (login if authentication is enabled).
 2. Upload Cisco configuration files.
 3. Review converted JSON and map each file to a Mist site and device.
+Changing the site on the first row cascades to all subsequent rows, but each row can still be adjusted individually.
 4. Choose **Test mode** for a dry run or uncheck it to push live changes.
+5. Optionally list interfaces to exclude.
+Provide each interface individually (e.g., `ge-0/0/1,ge-0/0/2`); range syntax is not supported yet.
-5. Log out when finished.
+6. Log out when finished.

+### Test mode vs. live push

+Both the web UI and CLI provide a dry‑run option so you can see exactly what would be sent to Mist before committing changes:

+* **Test mode / `--dry-run`** – Builds the full payload, applies remaps and exclusions, and performs capacity validation without contacting the Mist API.
+The response includes the exact JSON that would be pushed along with any validation warnings.
+* **Live push** – After successful validation, issues an HTTP `PUT` to the Mist device endpoint to apply the configuration.
+Live pushes are blocked if validation fails.

+It is strongly recommended to run in test mode first, review the payload, and then perform a live push once satisfied.

 ### Rules interface